Dools1337/Atea/README.md

 # Atea SD Scripts

-A small collection of script designed to make my life easier when dealing with everyday SD tasks.
+A small collection of script designed to make life easier when dealing with everyday SD tasks.

 ## Getting Started